lh764-gt21/Interactive-Lab-Hub/Lab 3/README.md

 - Print or display the pad mapping on screen during selection
 - Add a physical button for "start listening" to avoid false triggers

+#### User 3: Rachael

+- The punishment part works really well.
+It actually makes the game smoother and saves time when people get stuck arguing.
+The “update scores” flow also works pretty well.
+However, sometimes the “start game” function fails to capture the number of players.
+Also, when answering general questions, I sometimes hear two voices at the same time (most of the time it happens when it calls Ollama - TTS overlaps with the model’s output or two prompts get triggered close together).

+- The controller was more useful than I expected.
+Touch pads made choosing options and timing much faster, but the mapping isn’t obvious to new users, so people might hesitate.
+We also saw a few false touches if a finger lingered, and sometimes people might be too careful because they are afraid of pressing the wrong button, since they are close.

 ---

 **What worked well about the system and what didn't? @Zoe Tseng**